kemalbayikk/decision_tree/README.md

-# Decision Tree Algorithm Implementation With Python and Classification With Iris Dataset
+# Decision Tree Algorithm Implementation With Python and Classification On Iris Dataset